vitorccaguiar/favorite-things/answers.md

 ### How would you track down performance issue in production?
 Have you ever had to do this?

-I would use some tool like Kibana.
-I helped once to configure the Kibana for a legacy system that was having performance issues.
+I would use some solution like Kibana + Elasticsearch + Logstash.
+I helped once to configure those for a legacy system that was having performance issues.
 After that we identified some methods that were not well implemented and the client was calling it a lot, then we put effort to refactor them.
 Also was possible to see when the system was about to shutdown and take actions beforehand to avoid that.
+The Logstash colleted the logs from the system and converted to something meaningful, the output was added into the elasticsearch and the Kibana was configured to use the elasticsearch.